-- Switch on the air conditioner using the button ⇒ page 153, fig. 129 AC. - Turn the temperature selector anti-clockwise until the desired cooling output is reached. - Turn the blower switch to one of the settings 1-4.
+- Switch on the air conditioning using the button ⇒ page 153, fig. 129 (AC). - Turn the temperature selector anti-clockwise until the desired cooling output is reached. - Turn the blower switch to one of the settings 1-4.

-Use the air distribution control to guide the flow of air in the required direction: (a) (to the windscreen), (b) (to the upper body), (b) (to the foot well) and (c) (to the windscreen and to the foot well).
+Use the air distribution control to guide the flow of air in the required direction: (a) (to the windscreen), (b) (to the upper body), (c) (to the foot well) and (c) (to the windscreen and to the foot well).

-Heating system
+Heating